 Both of these studies were very small, happened in a research environment and only followed participants for a short time.
 DiRECT was designed to help us build on these findings and understand more about the long-term effects of this programme – and how it could be used in a real-life setting.

 What DiRECT involves

-The low-calorie diet of 800 calories a day is made up of four soups or shakes.
+First, they swapped their usual diet for low-calorie meal replacements of 850 calories a day, made up of four soups or shakes.
 These have all the essential vitamins and minerals.

-After the low-calorie diet, those taking part are supported to gradually reintroduce normal food and get expert support to help them maintain their weight loss in the long-term.
+After the low-calorie diet, they were supported to gradually reintroduce healthy food and maintain their weight loss in the long term.

-People getting the best care available also get support with weight loss, but aren't on the low-calorie, weight management programme.
+People getting the best care available were also supported to lose weight, but were not on the low-calorie weight management programme.

-The researchers will also test metabolisms and measure fat levels inside the body, to find out exactly how weight loss can put Type 2 diabetes into remission.
+The researchers will measure their metabolisms and fat levels inside the body, to find out exactly how weight loss can put type 2 diabetes into remission.
 They’re also carrying out psychological assessments with the participants and healthcare professionals taking part in the study, to work out how this approach might form part of routine GP care in the future.

 “If you’re thinking about trying a low-calorie diet, it’s really important you speak to your GP and get referred to a dietitian.
 This is to make sure you get tailored advice and support.

 It’s also important to bear in mind that if you’re treating your type 2 diabetes with certain medications, such as insulin or sulphonylurea, a low-calorie diet can make hypos more likely.
 So you’ll need support to make changes to your medications and check your blood sugar levels more often.”